Arkymluthor/Bixi_demand_project/README.md

 * Which stations are prone to more rides?
 * A whole lot more ...

-We compare ML models using Regression algorithms and Neural Network models.
+We develop ML models using Regression algorithms and Neural Networks.
 These models can be used in planning bike number to station allocations, and seasonality of demands across the year.